basetwode/cypetulip/README.md

 CypeTulip is a free open source e-commerce system.
-Its strength is its highly flexible product systeem, that allows both digital and regular products, but also customizable products.
+Its strength is its highly flexible product system, that allows both digital and regular products, but also customizable products.
 Products can require file uploads, selects, or number-/checkbox inputs.

-Screenshots can be found here https://cloud.bwk-technik.de/d/d31f4b48979144dcb14f/
+Screenshots can be found [here](https://cloud.bwk-technik.de/d/d31f4b48979144dcb14f/).

 ## Current Features
 - E-commerce